codidact/docs/User-Help/SearchHelp.md

   If you search for `upvotes:4`, Codidact will find posts that have received at least 4 upvotes, irrespective of how many downvotes the post has.
 Likewise, if you search for `downvotes:4`, Codidact will find posts that have received at least 4 downvotes without taking upvotes into consideration.
 You can also use a less than (`<`) symbol to filter for posts that have received no more than a certain number of votes (for instance, `downvotes:<4` will find posts that have received less than four downvotes total).

+* filtering by number of answers
+  If you want to find posts with n answers, use `answers:n`.
+This is particularly helpful to find unanswered questions: `answers:0`.
+You can also use greater and less than symbols to find posts with a range of answers, e.g. `answers:<5` shows posts with fewer than five answers.

 * filtering by creation date

   If you want to only find posts that have been written within a certain timeframe, you can use the `created:` search operator. `created:<1w` will find all posts created less than a week ago, where `created:>1w` will find only posts older than a week.
 You can use `m` for minute, `h` for hour, `d` for day, `w` for week, `mo` for month, and `y` for year.

+**Filtering by tag, user, category, or post type**

 * filtering by tag

   To filter for all posts with the tag `snake`, use the `tag:snake` operator.
 To exclude all posts with the tag `oil`, use `-tag:oil`.

 * filtering by user

   If you want to search for posts written by a particular user you will need to know their unique user number for the community.
 This can be found by looking at their profile url.
 You can then use `user:xxxx` where xxxx is the unique user number you are interested in.

+* filtering by category

+  To filter by category, you will need to know the unique numeric id for that category.
+This can be found by looking at the url shown when you click to view all posts in a particular category.
+Use the formatting `category:xxxx` to apply this filter.

+* filtering by post type

+  If you want to restrict your search to a particular post type, type `post_type:` into the search bar, and a dropdown menu should show the available post types to search.
+Note that not all communities may use all post types.

 **Advanced**